Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

 The level of expertise can have a significant impact on the efficacy of \ac{mer}.
 The redundancy effect suggests that informationally redundant material hinders learning due to claiming working memory load, increasing \ac{ecl}~\cite{KalyugaSweller2014}.
 However, when novices lack the required ability to extract information from one of the representations, they can benefit from the use of \ac{mer} in cases where experts might not benefit.
 For experts, this might only result in increased \ac{ecl} and therefore lower performance.
 This effect is called the expertise-reversal effect~\cite{Sweller2011,ReyBuchwald2011}.

 There are certain design principles for the presentation of \ac{mer} that can be followed to reduce \ac{ecl}, leaving more room for allocation of working memory for useful tasks~\cite{Mayer01012003,mayer201412}.
 These design principles include coherence (avoiding seductive details), signaling (highlighting key content), avoiding redundancy, and spatial and temporal contingency (avoiding separation of \ac{mer})~\cite{MAYER2021229}.
 While it is useful to follow such design principles, it is also essential to consider how those parts of the working memory that serve essential purposes can be aided.
 This is given if the presentation of \ac{mer} reduces \ac{icl} of the same task.
-An important condition for the effectiveness of \ac{mer} is the possession of \ac{rc}~\cite{rau2017conditions}.